-If a problem occurs with the vehicle emission system, the DIC message SERVICE EMISSION SYSTEM - SEE OWNERS MANUAL NOW - 282 KM (175 MI) UNTIL 104 KM/H (65 MPH) MAX SPEED displays.
-The displayed mileage will decrease as driving continues.
-In some cases this message will clear itself, indicating that the emission system was able to correct the condition.
+If a problem occurs with the vehicle emission system, a DIC message displays along with distance until vehicle speed is limited.
+The speed limitation will occur in a series of steps with the final speed limitation of 88 km/h (55 mph) and chimes.
+In some cases, this message will clear itself, indicating that the emission system was able to correct the condition.
 If the DIC message persists, see your dealer or additional DIC messages may display.